 Employee engagement is more than just a buzzword.
 It is the most important predictor of long-term business success.
 But, increasing employee engagement is much more complicated than just turning a dial.
 You have to work to develop a relationship of trust with your employees and create a culture of achievement, teamwork, and constant incremental improvement.

-The best way to dial up employee engagement in your organisation is to use structured digital communications.
+The best way to dial-up employee engagement in your organisation is to use structured digital communications.
 These communications are especially important in organisations where employees aren’t behind a desk in a cubicle all day.
-When you have a mobile workforce, structured digital communications may be the only way you have to build a common culture and to improve engagement.
+When you have a mobile workforce, structured digital communications may be the only way you have to build a common culture and improve engagement.

-Structured digital communications allow you to make sure everyone is one the same page, alert employees to urgent news, and provide everyone with the tools and resources they need to do their best work.
+Structured digital communications allow you to make sure everyone is on the same page, alert employees to urgent news and provide everyone with the tools and resources they need to do their best work.

 Engaged Employees are More Productive and Innovative

-Why do so many companies proudly proclaim that their people are their most valuable asset?
+Why do so many companies proudly proclaim that their people are their most valuable assets?
 Because it’s true.
 Distracted employees are expensive.
-They have high rate of absenteeism, high turnover rates, and make more mistakes.
+They have a high rate of absenteeism, high turnover rates, and make more mistakes.

 Engaged employees are more loyal, more productive, and more innovative.
 Engaged employees want the company to succeed and they use their creativity to help the company by finding more efficient ways to work, developing new processes and products, and taking responsible risks.

 If you have engaged employees nothing can stop your company from high levels of growth and an ever-improving bottom line.
-High levels of employment engagement equals lower costs and increased revenues.
+High levels of employee engagement equal lower costs and increased revenues.

 How to Use Structured Digital Communications to Drive Up Your Bottom Line